wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Indexes_examples_1-0.md

 The following discusses the types defined in the Python and Java Script samples.

-To build an SdsType representation of the following sample class, see [Sample](#sample):
+To build an SdsType representation of the following sample class, see the [Sample](#sample) section below.

 *Python*